LASER-Yi/homebridge-mi-acpartner/README.md

 Basic on [takatost's project](https://github.com/takatost/homebridge-mi-ac-partner) and [miio](https://github.com/aholstenson/miio),**thanks**.

-This plugin is developing now, may cause some crush problem.
+This plugin is developing now, may cause some crash problem.

 ### Feature